 Communicating with or about the School Online We believe it is important to model for pupils, and help them learn, how to communicate respectfully with, and about, others online.
 Parents play a vital role in helping model this behaviour for their children, especially when communicating with the school through our website and social media channels.

-Data Security The school takes steps to protect the security of its computing resources, data and user accounts.
-However, the school cannot guarantee security.
-Staff, pupils, parents and others who use the school’s ICT facilities should use safe computing practices at all times.
+Data Security The school is responsible for making sure it has the appropriate level of security protection and procedures in place to safeguard its systems, staff and learners.
+It therefore takes steps to protect the security of its computing resources, data and user accounts.
+The effectiveness of these procedures is reviewed periodically to keep up with evolving cyber crime technologies.

+Staff, pupils, parents/carers and others who use the school’s ICT facilities should use safe computing practices at all times.
+We aim to meet the cyber security standards recommended by the Department for Education’s guidance on digital and technology standards in schools and colleges, including the use of:

+Firewalls

+Security features

+User authentication and multi-factor authentication

+Anti-malware software

 Passwords All users of the school’s ICT facilities should set strong passwords for their accounts and keep these passwords secure.

 Users are responsible for the security of their passwords and accounts, and for setting permissions for accounts and files they control.